cs2901/testing-yapespots/README.md

 2. User picks translate to Spanish
 3. Translator transalte input text to spanish
 4. User receives the tranlated text

+# Developer Guide

+## Features

+- Input a text
+This feature is to enable the user to input his query to the program
+- Select an input language
+This feature is to select the language of the input query
+- Select an output language
+This feature is to select the language of the output query
+- Translate a word
+This feature is to translate and get the result

 # Testing